daisybutler/Colour-Splash-project02/README.md

 The Homepage would have five bright colours featured for the purpose of presenting to the user the beauty and vibrance of colour.
 An uninspiring and boring landing page would not encourage the user to check out the website's tool.
 The colours, while bright, would not be too intense, and have a pastel vibe for a softer feel.

 I'm an advocated for rounded edged to all shapes on websites because I think it effortlessly gives a modern and sleek feel.
-Thus, all buttons and boxes would have a suitable border radius set, with the exception of the testing blocks in the tool because, for display purposes, crisp edges prove a better fit.
+Thus, all buttons and boxes would have a suitable border radius set, with the exception of the testing blocks in the tool because, for display purposes, crisp edges would prove a better fit.

 #### Colours
-The Homepage is has the base colours as follows:
+The homepage is has the base colours as follows:
 * ![#FFFFFF](https://placehold.it/15/FFFFFF/000000?text=+) #FFFFFF (White)
 * ![#BAB0A4](https://placehold.it/15/bab0a4/000000?text=+) #BAB0A4 (Taupe)
 * ![#DDDDDD](https://placehold.it/15/DDDDDD/000000?text=+) #DDDDDD (Grey)